caestrada/my-first-pytorch-model/README.md

 ---

-The author mentions that these are the 3 fundamental steps are critical to training in any PyTorch model.
+The author mentions that these are the 3 fundamental steps to training in any PyTorch model.

 - PyTorch Dateset
 - PyTorch Model